Lemon Garlic Shrimp

-This lemon garlic shrimp boat is jam packed with flavor and such a fun way to serve a boat load of garlicky shrimp!
-Perfect as an appetizer or as a weeknight family meal.
-This dish comes together quickly and is so tasty.
+This lemon garlic shrimp boat is jam packed with flavor and such a fun way to serve a boatload of garlicky, buttery shrimp.
+Perfect as an appetizer or as a fun weeknight dinner recipe.
+This easy to make shrimp dish comes together quickly and is so satisfying.

-This entire recipe comes together in under 40 minutes, making it a great addition to your weekly meal plan!
-So, let’s get this tasty lemon garlic shrimp boat recipe underway!
+This entire recipe comes together in under 40 minutes, making it a great addition to your weekly meal plan.
+This recipe makes 5 servings.
+This equates to about 5 shrimp person and 1/5 of the garlic bread.
+Please see below for more information.

 Lemon Garlic Shrimp Boat